When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 • Waiting until tax filing close to begin valuation and losing revision time.

-• Using value ranges from unrelated categories in internal discussion without lane qualification.
+• Using value ranges from unrelated categories without purpose context.

 Each issue is avoidable with early scope definition.
-If your case has urgency, lead with lane choice, then finalize objective and timing, then send your evidence packet.
+If your case has urgency, lead with the intended use, then finalize objective and timing, then send your evidence packet.

 Most efficient next step for your case